Ph.D. Candidate (2019)

 consumption in smart buildings.

-My research interests include Bayesian probabilistic models,
+My research interests include Bayesian inference, deep generative models, and reinforcement learning.

 - Ph.D.
 Computer Science, Columbia University,